 - If a difference of seven goals or more exists from the beginning of the second period, the remainder of the game will be played with running time, but will revert to stop time if the gap becomes less than 7.

 - Each playoff game will consist of two 15 minute periods stopped-time.
 There will be an overtime period followed by shootouts until there is a winner and a loser.

 - “One-3-minute” sudden death period will be played with the usual number of players.
 Penalties being served at the end of regular game play will continue to be served.
 A coin flip will be used by the officials to determine ring possession at the beginning of the overtime period.

 - Shootout: Three penalty shots are given each team (the shooters and their order of shooting must be indicated on the score sheet prior to the start of the game).
 Should a tie persist after the first round of shooters, teams alternate shooters until there is a winner.
 The ring will be placed inside the centre circle, in the half closest to the net where they are shooting.
 The goaltender must remain on the goal line until the whistle is blown to signal the shooter to begin.
 If the player misses picking up the ring, the shot is finished.
 There are no rebounds.
+Players will shoot one at a time with the team that did not start the overtime with the ring starting.
 Also, a continuous movement must be used, no stopping, no circling around the net is permitted and a player cannot go back from where she came from.
 If the goaltender deliberately commits a foul which warrants a penalty, a goal is awarded.

 - STANDING RANKINGS